 Get your muscles and body going as you cross the challenging X-bridge at SkyTrex!
 Source: fortyfitfed.com

 Perhaps a challenging outdoor adventure is your kind of activity?
-Then SkyTrex Langkawi Adventure may be just what you are looking for!
+Then SkyTrex Langkawi Adventure may be just by a scene on what you should looking for!

 Challenge yourself to the various obstacles in the jungle environment such as travelling via Flying Fox, climbing up ladders, passing through spider web-like ropes and crossing the tough swivelly X-bridge.
 At SkyTrex, you will have the opportunity to climb, crawl and swing across obstacles while having plenty of sweaty fun at that.

 Just make sure your body is up for some “fitness” session in the wild outdoors!

 Parasailing is one of the most popular water sports on Langkawi Island.
 Source: backpackies.wordpress.com